zriyansh/signoz.io/blog/2022-11-23-splunk-vs-elasticsearch.md

 What to choose between Elasticsearch and Splunk?
 It really depends on how your organization is structured and how much time are you willing to invest in setting up log management.
 Splunk is easy to plug in but can be costly.
 ELK stack on the other hand is free and open source but requires more work and planning at the beginning for setup.
 It also needs resources for maintenance.

-You can also try out [SigNoz](http://signoz.io).
+You can also check out [SigNoz](http://signoz.io) for log management.
 SigNoz can be a good choice for users who don’t have the resources to support the Elasticsearch stack and don't need the many add-ons that Splunk offers.

 ## SigNoz - an open-source alternative to Splunk and Elasticsearch